If you’re looking to start or grow an online course business, you need a platform that can support your ambitions.

 Kajabi cons

 Kajabi does have a few drawbacks, especially for newer online entrepreneurs.
+If you're not quite so clued up on creating online courses, there may be a few hiccups when familiarizing yourself with Kajabi.

 While reviews of Kajabi are mostly positive, some users have flagged complaints about poor customer service and the site being overly complex to use.